awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https.md

 # Using HTTPS with CloudFront<a name="using-https"></a>

-You can configure CloudFront to require that viewers use HTTPS to request your objects, so that connections are encrypted when CloudFront communicates with viewers\.
-You also can configure CloudFront to use HTTPS to get objects from your origin, so that connections are encrypted when CloudFront communicates with your origin\.
+You can configure CloudFront to require that viewers use HTTPS so that connections are encrypted when CloudFront communicates with viewers\.
+You also can configure CloudFront to use HTTPS with your origin so that connections are encrypted when CloudFront communicates with your origin\.

-If you configure CloudFront to require HTTPS both to communicate with viewers and to communicate with your origin, here's what happens when CloudFront receives a request for an object:
+If you configure CloudFront to require HTTPS both to communicate with viewers and to communicate with your origin, here’s what happens when CloudFront receives a request:

 1. A viewer submits an HTTPS request to CloudFront\.
-There's some SSL/TLS negotiation here between the viewer and CloudFront\.
+There’s some SSL/TLS negotiation here between the viewer and CloudFront\.
 In the end, the viewer submits the request in an encrypted format\.

-1. If the object is in the CloudFront edge cache, CloudFront encrypts the response and returns it to the viewer, and the viewer decrypts it\.
+1. If the CloudFront edge location contains a cached response, CloudFront encrypts the response and returns it to the viewer, and the viewer decrypts it\.

-1. If the object is not in the CloudFront cache, CloudFront performs SSL/TLS negotiation with your origin and, when the negotiation is complete, forwards the request to your origin in an encrypted format\.
+1. If the CloudFront edge location doesn’t contain a cached response, CloudFront performs SSL/TLS negotiation with your origin and, when the negotiation is complete, forwards the request to your origin in an encrypted format\.

-1. Your origin decrypts the request, encrypts the requested object, and returns the object to CloudFront\.
+1. Your origin decrypts the request, processes it \(generates a response\), encrypts the response, and returns the response to CloudFront\.

-1. CloudFront decrypts the response, re\-encrypts it, and forwards the object to the viewer\.
-CloudFront also saves the object in the edge cache so that the object is available the next time it's requested\.
+1. CloudFront decrypts the response, re\-encrypts it, and forwards it to the viewer\.
+CloudFront also caches the response in the edge location so that it’s available the next time it’s requested\.

 1. The viewer decrypts the response\.